Circular and fossil-free

 Directly adjacent to LKAB’s production facilities an apatite plant will be built.
 Using a flotation process, this plant will produce a pure apatite concentrate from the tailings sand.

-The apatite concentrate will be transported via rail to the industrial park on the coast (exact locations not yet decided), where it will be further processed.
+The apatite concentrate will be transported via rail to the industrial park located on the coast in Luleå, Sweden, where it will be further processed.

-At the ReeMAP Industrial Park apatite is dissolved with hydrochloric acid to create a pure phosphorus product and separate REEs and fluorine products.
+At the apatite is dissolved with hydrochloric acid to create a pure phosphorus product and separate REEs and fluorine products.
 Phosphorus is then processed with ammonia to mineral (phosphate) fertiliser.
 Hydrochloric acid is regenerated with the aid of sulphuric acid and produces gypsum.

 Reduction of CO2 emissions